GracielaLopezRosson/nyc-trees/README.md

 - Replace empty spaces par nan, for numerical columns, and None for object ones.
 - Check for remaining issues.
 - Print the final cleaned dataset to a csv file.

+#####Final remark:

+At the end, I still have ~5% null values in three columns: 'health', 'spc_latin', 'spc_common'.
+Because we don't know the final use of the dataset, I consider 5% of data as not negligable so I decided to keep it.